Chromatic convergence for the algebraic K-theory of the sphere spectrum: Proof of Theorem for p=2

-where the vertical maps are the $K(1)$-localization maps, the unlabeled weak equivalences are induced by complex Bott periodicity, and the map $r$ is the usual ``realification'' map from $KU$ to $KO$.
-The map $\psi^{3}$ is the Adams operation, which is a stable map (even a map of commutative ring spectra) for $KU\phat[2]$.
-We write
+In the statement, the vertical maps are the $K(1)$-localization maps and the unlabeled weak equivalences are induced by complex Bott periodicity.
+The map $\psi^{3}$ is the Adams operation, which exists as a stable map for $KU\phat[2]$.
+As indicated in the diagram above, we write

 for the composite on the bottom.